Why a Fellowship?

 1) Obtain employment with Kaiser Permanente Northern California Rehab Services on your own.
 These are regular employment positions independent from the Fellowship.
 Employees of Kaiser Permanente can leverage generous continuing education benefits to help fund their course of study.
 View open positions at http://www.kaiserpermanentejobs.org/jobs.aspx.

-2) Obtain employment anywhere within our serviceable geographic range at any orthopaedic PT clinic and and we can send faculty to your clinic for mentoring.
-The clinic would need to agree to support your learning path, our faculty in their clinic, and establish a Facility Agreement with Kaiser Permanente prior to the start of your Fellowship.
+2) Obtain employment anywhere within our serviceable geographic range at any orthopaedic PT clinic and and we send faculty to your clinic for mentoring.
+The clinic would need to agree to support your learning path, allow our faculty in their clinic, and establish a Facility Agreement with Kaiser Permanente prior to the start of your Fellowship.

 Kaiser Permanente Vallejo Orthopaedic Manual Physical Therapy Fellowship